-- two-hour lecture and - one-hour laboratory - a minimum of 4-5 hours of personal study including programming practice. - You will need to allocate up to 8 hours per week in some weeks to complete practical work.
+- two-hour lecture and - two-hour tutorial - a minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations. - You will need to allocate up to 5 hours per week in some weeks, for use of a computer, including time for newsgroups/discussion groups.